oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 6: Generate Password/Generate Wallet Manifest

 The password currently assigned to the ADB was randomised and is unknown, so you will need to set it for connectivity.
 As calls to the OraOperator controllers are declarative you will be instructing the Controller to modify the ADB to the newly defined, desired state.
-In regards to the ADMIN password, it will currently not be what you will define in the K8s Secret, and therefor it will be modified accordingly.

 Additionally, the ADB was provisioned with mTLS, so you will need a Wallet to connect to the ADB securely.
 You'll create a Secret for the Wallet password and the OraOperator will download the wallet into another Secret.